Rhino looks to replace renters’ security deposits with a small monthly fee – TechCrunch

 Alongside the funding announcement, the company is announcing its new policy proposal that was created in collaboration with federal, state and local government officials.
 The policy essentially allows for renters to be given a choice when it comes to cash deposits, including allowing residents to cover security deposits in installments or use insurtech products like Rhino to cover deposits.

-Rhino says it will be sharing the policy proposal with 2020 Presidential candidates on both sides of the aisle.
+Rhino says it will be sharing the policy proposal with 2020 presidential candidates on both sides of the aisle.

 Rhino is one of a handful of companies that has been incubated by Kairos, a startup studio led by Ankur Jain with the goal of solving the biggest problems faced by everyday Americans.
-The studio focuses on housing and healthcare, with companies such as Rhino, June Homes, Little Spoon, Cera and a couple startups still in stealth.
+The studio focuses on housing and healthcare, with companies such as Rhino, June Homes, Little Spoon, Cera and a couple of startups still in stealth.